$200 Consignment Fee · 8% Commission · No Pass Out Fee · Soft Close · National Advertising

 b.
 Original papers (copy emailed)

 c.
-Video clearly showing movement and ability (see tips below)
+YouTube video link, clearly showing movement and ability (see tips below)

 d.
 Minimum of 4 HIGH QUALITY photos showing all sides (see tips below)